Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

-So when there is a timeout, it can help to eliminate these failures by summarizing the code that led to them (which will usually contain inline assembly with `sload` and `sstore` commands). `mstore` and `mload` commands in inline assemnbly may pose similar difficulties.
+So when there is a timeout, it can help to eliminate these failures by summarizing the code that led to them (which will usually contain inline assembly with `sload` and `sstore` commands). `mstore` and `mload` commands in inline assembly may pose similar difficulties.